ayeungturtle/ScoreBoardApp_React/readme.md

-#Scoreboard App
+# Scoreboard App

-I made this app while completing a Treehouse React online course.
+Scoreboard with customizable players and a timer.

 ![](example.gif)